 When you're going to a game at Kyle Field or McLane Stadium, you want to have a great time, and rightly so - but you need to be mindful of safely sharing the road.
 Follow these tips to keep yourself safe before, during and after the game.

 Even when fans take steps to be safe, though, they can always be hurt due to the negligence or recklessness of others.
-Attorney Chad E. Jones, an Aggie himself, has been representing injured people throughout the Bryan-College Station area for over 17 years.
+Attorney Chad E. Jones, an Aggie himself, has been representing injured people throughout the Bryan and College Station area for over 17 years.
 If you've been hurt in a wreck, contact us today.